-Furthermore, it is not possible to modify an order so that it changes the category in this list.
+Furthermore, it is generally not possible to modify an order so that it changes the category in this list, except where explicitly stated otherwise in the description.

 It is not possible to modify a Stop order to become an OCO order, nor to modify it to become a normal limit or market order.
 Nevertheless, it is possible to modify a Stop Limit order to become a Stop Market order.